The 13 Best Small Business Grants For Felons Who Want To Start A Small Business

 U.S. Chamber Of Commerce Dream Big Awards

 If you’ve started your business and have been in operation for at least one year, you may be eligible to apply for the Chamber of Commerce Dream Big Awards.
 A top prize of $25,000 is up for grabs each year for the Small Business of the Year winner.
 There are several award categories, including emerging businesses, minority-owned businesses, and women-owned businesses.
-While the 2022 application period is already closed, you can sign up to receive notifications for upcoming application dates and details.
+You can sign up to apply for the grant or to receive notifications for future grant periods.

 Amber Grant Foundation